kevinagnes/QuestImageTracking/README.md

 - The pattern detection and pose estimation has a **notable performance impact** which adds on top of the Passthrough Camera Use.
 Decreasing **Processing Downsample Factor** will lead to a performance increase but a decrease of tracking quality.

-- On Static mode the tracking will be active until all the targets have been stabilized.
-The scene will be jittery until this happens.
-This is why the StaticImageTracking scene is using just a single target.
-One option could be disabling image tracking once a target is stabilized and then reenable it based based on the distance to the target, a user action or a time interval
+- On Static mode pattern detection will stop once a target is stabilized to keep the best possible performance.
+Once the virtual object of the active pattern gets outside the camera frustum the pattern detection will resume.
+Currently this mode works with only one marker at a time

 ## Reference Repositories